- Elementary (K-5th grade): $16,350

 - current credit report (NEW applicants only; available at no charge at www.annualcreditreport.com)

 NSFS considers both parents or partners responsible for the educational expenses of their child(ren), regardless of marital status or the existence of legal documents stating otherwise.
 Therefore, separated or divorced partners must both complete tuition assistance applications.
-Please contact the Finance Chair at email@example.com if you have questions about specific circumstances.
+Please contact our Operations Manager at firstname.lastname@example.org if you have questions about specific circumstances.

 If we receive completed applications with all necessary forms by the February 28 deadline, we will send a tuition assistance decision letter at the end of March.